Corporate Collaboration Council

 Chris holds a Bachelor of Science in Electrical Engineering from Rensselaer Polytechnic Institute and received his Master of Engineering Management from Dartmouth College in December 2005.

-Dana is the Director of Energy Markets at EnerNOC, a leading provider of demand response and energy efficiency solutions headquartered in Boston.
-She is a Certified Energy Manager with experience in energy markets, data analysis, demand response, and other smart grid products and services.
-Her current team is responsible for the company's demand response portfolio management in 40+ programs, including day-to-day market execution, performance measurement and verification, and development of strategies to maximize profit and minimize risk.
+Dana is the Director of Corporate Development at Ambri, a start-up battery manufacturer based in Cambridge, MA that is commercializing the liquid metal battery technology invented at MIT.
+Ambri's batteries will be used for large-scale energy storage, with benefits ranging from reducing the need for new power plants and power lines to making it easier to manage wind and solar resources.
+Previously, Dana was the Director of Energy Markets at EnerNOC, a leading provider of demand response and energy intelligence software.
+There she led a team responsible for the company's demand response portfolio management in 40+ programs, including day-to-day market execution, performance measurement and verification, and development of strategies to maximize profit and minimize risk.

 Dana grew up in New York City and holds a Master of Engineering Management ('08) and Bachelor of Engineering in mechanical engineering ('07) from Thayer School, and a Bachelor of Arts from Dartmouth College ('06).
 At Thayer School, she was one of first members of the Formula Hybrid student team, which is now fully integrated with Dartmouth Formula Racing.